tgac-vumc/BLADE/README.md

 ## Installation

-### Using PiP
+### Using pip

-The python package of BLADE is available on PiP.
+The python package of BLADE is available on pip.
 You can simply:

 ```